Song Ji-hyo: Personal life

-Endorsement
+Endorsements

 In 2001, Song made her debut as magazine cover model and has appeared in various commercials such as Boryeong Pharmaceutical's Nook, Paris Baguette, LG Household & Health Care's Cash Cat, Lotte Confectionery's Natuur Ice Cream, HiteJinro, SK Telecom's TTL, Pantene shampoo, and Nongshim's raw udon.

-On 5 April 2006, Song signed an exclusive contract with Enprani to advertise their comestics brand Natural Bee, the contract was worth ₩250 million which was considered unprecedented treatment for a newcomer.
+On April 5, 2006, Song signed an exclusive contract with Enprani to advertise their cosmetics brand Natural Bee.
+The contract was worth ₩250 million which was considered unprecedented treatment for a newcomer.
 A representative revealed that Song was chosen due to her "ability to express a variety of emotions from an intelligent image to cute feelings".

-On 2 May 2017, Song was selected as the muse for Shinsegae's premium cosmetic brand, Vidivici.
+On May 2, 2017, Song was selected as the muse for Shinsegae's premium cosmetic brand, Vidivici.
 A representative revealed that Song was chosen for her "eight colors of charm, from a natural and fresh image to a luxurious and elegant atmosphere" that represented the brand's various images.

-On 13 December 2021, Song was announced as an endorsement model for Nexus Pharma's Glutanex in Indonesia, Thailand, and Philippines.
+On December 13, 2021, Song was announced as an endorsement model for Nexus Pharma's Glutanex in Indonesia, Thailand, and Philippines.